 Every year in January, Lucerne hosts a bright festival of lights.
 Here, artists from all over the world create spectacular light shows, giving a new face to the city's buildings and main monuments.
 This is an opportunity to experience the city of light and its charm even during the cold winter months.

 Situated on Lake Lucerne and surrounded by magnificent mountain scenery, Lucerne is a perfect synthesis of all that Switzerland has to offer its visitors and, also for this reason, is a must for those visiting the country for the first time.
 The small, hospitable and decidedly people-friendly town has a characteristic old and well-kept historic centre, an elegant lakeside promenade and numerous attractions not to be missed and is perfect all year round.
-In this article we have told you about the city and we have listed the must-sees for a first trip here.
-But even in winter, the city offers many opportunities for leisure and entertainment, through interesting culinary experiences and first-class events such as the crazy city carnival and LILU, the festival of lights that amazes the city and its visitors in the first weeks of January.
+In this article we have told you about the city and we have listed the must-see places for a first trip here.
+But even in winter, the city offers many opportunities for leisure and entertainment, through interesting culinary experiences and first-class events such as the crazy city carnival and the LILU Light Festival Lucerne that amazes the city and its visitors in the first weeks of January.
 And it is this festival that we want to talk about today!

 Arriving by train